Drinking water regulation

 Queensland Health is responsible for administering the Public Health Act 2005 and Public Health Regulation 2018.
 The Public Health Act provides Queensland Health officers with powers to direct a drinking water service provider to take certain actions when there is a risk to public health.
 The Public Health Regulation sets standards for drinking water, based on the Australian Drinking Water Guidelines.

-- providing expert health advice and support for risk assessment and incident management.
+Queensland Health works closely with Water Supply Regulation and plays a key role in providing expert health advice and support for risk assessment and drinking water incident response.

 Read more about registered drinking water service providers

 Find a List of registered water supply and sewerage service providers

 A drinking water advisory is a communication between a drinking water service provider and members of the public about an event that has, or could potentially have, an adverse impact on drinking water quality.

 The most common type of drinking water advisory is a ‘boil water alert’.
 A boil water alert directs customers to boil their water and is typically issued because of concern about microbial contamination.
 Less common types of drinking water advisories are ‘do not consume’ and ‘do not use’ alerts.